avantrec/avantrec.github.io/sonoplus/faq.md

 SonoPlus requires an Internet connection to obtain software updates and to permit remote management, using only a secure **outbound** VPN connection.
 No **inbound** connections from the Internet are required or allowed.
 Use of the AirPlay function itself doesn't require an Internet connection.

+## Which Sonos players are supported?

+SonoPlus supports all Sonos players ever produced.
+This includes the newer players that provide AirPlay 2, but these are detected and omitted by SonoPlus.

 ## Is SonoPlus for me?

 If you want a plug-and-play solution that delivers a reliable and easy to use AirPlay capability for your older Sonos players, then SonoPlus is likely to be a good fit for your needs.